 Once a full examination has been undertaken, your treatment options will be explained.
 Occasionally, additional special records (for example, dental study models) are required before treatment options can be given, and you may be asked to attend a separate appointment to have these performed.

-Following the consultation, a letter will be sent to your dentist, and copied to you, that outlines the main clinical findings, treatment options and the outcome of the visit.
+Following the consultation, a letter will be written to your dentist, and copied to you, that outlines the main clinical findings, treatment options and the outcome of the visit.
 This letter can take a few weeks to reach the dentist.

-Some patients will not be at the correct dental developmental stage to start treatment and they may need to be seen again on the hypodontia clinic after this initial visit.
-Other patients will be ready and will be placed onto the appropriate orthodontic, paediatric or restorative waiting list.
+Some patients will not be at the correct dental developmental stage to start treatment and they may need to be seen again on the Hypodontia clinic after this initial visit.
+Other patients will be ready and will be placed onto the appropriate orthodontic, paediatric, or restorative waiting list.